segmentio/kafka-go/README.md

 exposes an API that supports asynchronous cancellations and timeouts using Go contexts.

+Note that it is important to call `Close()` on a `Reader` when a process exits.
+The kafka server needs a graceful disconnect to stop it from continuing to attempt to send messages to the connected clients.
+The given example will not call `Close()` if the process is terminated with SIGINT (ctrl-c at the shell) or SIGTERM (as docker stop or a kubernetes restart does).
+This can result in a delay when a new reader on the same topic connects (e.g. new process started or new container running).
+Use a `signal.Notify` handler to close the reader on process shutdown.

 ```go
 // make a new reader that consumes from topic-A, partition 0, at offset 42
 r := kafka.NewReader(kafka.ReaderConfig{